AIxBio/AgBioML-Challenge/challenges/README.md

-# BioAgents Challenges
+# biomlagents Challenges

-This directory contains biomedical machine learning challenges for the BioAgents framework.
+This directory contains biomedical machine learning challenges for the biomlagents framework.
 Each challenge follows a standardized structure to ensure compatibility with the autonomous agent system.

 ## Challenge Structure